rubbel/tux-crates/README.md

-tux-crates
+Tux Crates Adventure
 ==========
-@version: 0.6a
+@version: 0.9b
 @author: dirk hoeschen aka rubbedecatc (rubbel@c-base.org)

 Released as Public Domain (2013)
+The game is still alpha and not fully functional

 Tux Crates Open Web APP for Firefox OS.
 It's a Sokoban like puzzle-game which workin on every handy, touchpad and modern browsers. http://en.wikipedia.org/wiki/Sokoban

-The game is still alpha and not fully functional

 Keys:
 =============